programmerraja/MyBlog/content/notes/2024/Databases.md

 Redis leverages forking and copy-on-write to enable efficient data persistence.
 Forking creates a new process (child) that shares memory with the original (parent) process.
 Redis, which manages large amounts of memory, uses this mechanism to snapshot data without consuming additional memory unless changes are made.
 Through copy-on-write, memory pages are only duplicated when modified, allowing the child process to work with a consistent snapshot while keeping memory usage low.
 This approach enables Redis to capture snapshots of gigabytes of memory quickly and efficiently.

+- **Atomic Operations:** Every Redis command is atomic, meaning that when a command is executing, other commands cannot interrupt it.
+This ensures data correctness, even with multiple clients connected to the Redis server.
+    - This atomicity is especially beneficial for operations like incrementing values, as it avoids concurrency issues where multiple clients trying to increment a value simultaneously could lead to incorrect results.
+- **In-Memory Data Storage:** Redis stores data in memory, making it extremely fast for read and write operations.
+This is why Redis is often used as a cache.
+    - However, Redis also offers configurable persistence options to prevent data loss in case of a crash.
+These options include:
+        - **Periodic Disk Dumping:** Data is periodically written to disk without deleting it from memory.
+Upon restarting, Redis loads the last dump.
+        - **Write-Ahead Logging (AOF):** Every update command is logged to an append-only file, allowing for data reconstruction.
+        - **Asynchronous Replication:** Data is replicated to another Redis server.
+- **Single-Threaded Event Loop:** Redis utilizes a single-threaded event loop for handling concurrent client requests, unlike multi-threaded approaches commonly used in databases like MySQL and PostgreSQL.
+    - **Redis's Approach:** Redis leverages the fact that network I/O operations (like reading data from a socket) are generally slow compared to in-memory operations.
+It uses IO multiplexing to efficiently monitor multiple sockets and only reads data when it's available, avoiding unnecessary blocking.
+        - This approach allows Redis to handle many concurrent connections on a single thread, as it spends minimal time waiting for I/O operations to complete.
+    - **Speed and Simplicity:** The single-threaded model, combined with in-memory data storage, makes Redis extremely fast.
+By avoiding multi-threading complexities, Redis also maintains code simplicity and reduces the risk of concurrency-related bugs.

 ## StarRocks
 [StarRocks](https://www.starrocks.io/) is an open-source, OLAP (_analytics-focused_) database that’s designed for running low-latency queries on data in real-time